 Our walk leads us through little Portuguese villages and traditional vineyards to Regua.

 Today is a free day to explore Peso da Regua, maybe take a boat trip along the Douro.
-Maybe take a train ride to Porto to explore this fascinating city and return by boat along the Douro.
-Perhaps visit Museu do Douro, a spacious former wine warehouse located on the banks of the scenic Douro River.
+Perhaps take a train ride to Porto to explore this fascinating city and return by boat along the Douro.
+Visit Museum do Douro, a spacious former wine warehouse located on the banks of the scenic Douro River.
 Your leader will be able to give you some ideas and information.